wildfish/django-dashboards/docs/dashboards/howto/templates.rst

 Another reason you may override this is if you are wanting to add a build tool such as Vite JS or Webpack to your project to replace the default setup.

-Wildcoeus needs certain js libraries to function correctly so check which libraries are in ``wildcoeus/dashboards/includes/static/js.html`` before making changes.
+django-dashboards needs certain js libraries to function correctly so check which libraries are in ``dashboards/includes/static/js.html`` before making changes.

 render_dashboard template tag
 +++++++++++++++++++++++++++++